Saturday, June 22, 2024

 Going via TARDIS to the Dalek ship, so as to rescue the wandering Turlough, the 'real' Stien, a Dalek human duplicate, reveals his true loyalties.

-The Daleks confront their mortal enemy, weapons raised and all chanting 'Exterminate!' with frenzied fury, in the original unused cliffhanger to Part Two
+The Daleks confront their mortal enemy, weapons raised and all chanting 'Exterminate!' with frenzied fury, in the unused cliffhanger to the original 25 minute version of Part Two.

 Now all dead, the Bomb Disposal Team have already been duplicated and sent back to Earth.